-Blue Rapids, Kansas is in Marshall County near the junction of the Little Blue and Big Blue Rivers about 12 miles south of Marysville .
-The first endeavor to establish a town below the junction of the rivers was made in 1857 when a town was laid out by James Waller, who lived on Elm Creek, Henry Poor and M. L. Duncan.
+Blue Rapids, Kansas, in Marshall County, is near the junction of the Little Blue and Big Blue Rivers, about 12 miles south of Marysville.
+The first endeavor to establish a town below the junction of the rivers was made in 1857 when a town was laid out by James Waller, who lived on Elm Creek, Henry Poor, and M. L. Duncan.
 The town eventually failed due to the misfortunes of two of the three participants.
-However, a post office was established in 1860 which continued operation until 1868.
+However, a post office was established in 1860, which continued operation until 1868.
 In the meantime, the Central Branch of the Kansas Pacific Railroad had built through the area.

-When the colonists arrived at Blue Rapids, there were no buildings on the townsite, with the exception of a small stone building erected years before.
+When the colonists arrived at Blue Rapids, there were no buildings on the townsite, except a small stone building erected years before.
 The first building erected by the newcomers was a large two-story frame structure which they termed “Colonial Hall.”
-This building was used by the colonists until other structures could be erected, and in it were held the first religious services and the first school.
-All public meetings were held there, and at one time a portion of it was used as a hotel and the other part for school purposes.
+The colonists used this building until other structures could be erected, and in it were held the first religious services and the first school.
+All public meetings were held there, and at one time, a portion of it was used as a hotel and the other part for school purposes.

 A King’s tubular arch wrought iron bridge was completed in the spring of 1871.
 In May of the same year, the banking house of Olmstead, Freeland & Co. was established.
 It would later become the Bank of Blue Rapids City.
 In June 1871, Blue Rapids received its first newspaper when W. P. Campbell, and C. E. Tibbetts, purchased the material of the Netawaka Herald and removed it to Blue Rapids, where, on the 4th of July, 1871, they issued the first number of the Blue Rapids Times.
 Changing hands several times, it would eventually grow to be one of the leading papers in the county.